hump-coder/esp32-mqtt-zonecontroller/README.md

 ## Building

-Copy the `include/config-private-example.h` to `include/config-private.h` and populate with your private configuration data.
+Copy `include/config-private-example.h` to `include/config-private.h` and populate it with your Wi-Fi, MQTT and zone configuration.

 Install [PlatformIO](https://platformio.org) and run: